 As a student, you are often asked to write essays at college.
 This is something you’ve always struggled with even at school.
 The little guidance, if any, you’ve got at school is of little help to write a college essay.
+This is true you can ask your colleague: “May you write my essay for college?”
 So, now you need to write several drafts, perhaps long ones, for college.
 The resources at hand are already plentiful yet you don’t know where or how to start.
 There are seven great tips, though, if you follow you’ll be on a right track for great essays.

 This might seem very straightforward yet is often misunderstood by many students.
 You might have done your homework looking for how to get started.
 You’ve looked up “tips to write a good essay,” “how to write a good essay,” or “tips for writing essay.”
 Too much writing, too many examples.
 No problem.
 Let’s agree that all you need to do first is very simple: know your assignment.
 Despite an obvious step to do, most students don’t really fully grasp what an assignment is about.
 Not knowing exactly what you’re going to write about is for sure a straight path to an F. So, once you get an essay writing assignment, make sure you understand what your assignment is all about.
 If in doubt, simply double check with your instructor.
 Or, you can get great tips at doing pre-writing help at essay services.

 So, you now have a topic assigned to you.
 So what?
 First off, you need to narrow down your topic a bit.
 That’s, in order to be able to do adequate research about any given topic, you need to know what you want to research exactly.
 This ensures you don’t waste your time doing so much research and, worse, wasting your time.
 Let’s say you’re assigned a topic about gig economy.
 This is already a very broad topic.
 To be more specific, you need to narrow down your topic into something such as millennials redefine work in a gig economy.
 This could, of course, be an initial suggestion.
 So, keep working on your choosing and narrowing down your topic.